A History of the Society in 12 Images

 Eileen Joyce, one of the key figures in the Society’s early years, was a noted Australian concert pianist who was very popular in Britain.
 She lived in Westerham before later moving to Limpsfield.
 She became the Society’s President in 1960.

-The 17-year-old cello prodigy Jacqueline du Pré, on the cusp of a stellar career, gave a recital accompanied by her sister Iris, including Beethoven’s D major Cello Sonata and a solo Bach suite for the Society in 1962.
+The 17-year-old cello prodigy Jacqueline du Pré, on the cusp of a stellar career, gave a recital accompanied by her mother Iris, including Beethoven’s D major Cello Sonata and a solo Bach suite for the Society in 1962.

 The pianist John Lill performed many times for the Society from 1965 onwards, at Eileen Joyce’s memorial in 1991 and most recently in 2007.